In most cases you do not need to use the oxf:debug processor: you can instead use the

 4. Debug Processor

-contains the XML document to log, and config
+inputs: data contains the XML document to log, and config has a

-output document is the exactly the same as the data
+The data output document is the exactly the same as the data input document.

 Consequently the debug processor can be easily inserted in a pipeline to log the XML data flow at a